Survivor Series (2015): Main event

 In the main event, Roman Reigns and Dean Ambrose fought in the tournament final for the vacant WWE World Heavyweight Championship.
 During the match, Ambrose leapt off the top rope but was intercepted by Reigns with a Superman Punch for a near-fall.
 Reigns performed a Spear on Ambrose for a near-fall.
 When Reigns attempted another Spear, Ambrose shoved him into the ring post and rolled him up for a near-fall.
 Ambrose executed Dirty Deeds on Reigns for a near-fall.
 Reigns performed another Spear on Ambrose to win the championship.

 After the match, Reigns celebrated in the ring with his newly won belt as pyrotechnics went off and confetti started falling in the arena.
 Triple H then came in the ring to congratulate Reigns, and offered him a handshake, but Reigns attacked him with a Spear.
 Sheamus then surprised Reigns with a Brogue Kick and cashed in his Money in the Bank contract.
 After Reigns kicked out of a pinfall attempt, Sheamus executed another Brogue Kick on Reigns to win the championship.
+Afterwards, Sheamus and Triple H celebrated their win, confirming that Sheamus had now joined the Authority to take Rollins’ place.